appwrite/appwrite/CONTRIBUTING.md

 ### The Microservice Part

-Each container in Appwrite is a microservice by its own.
-Each service is an independent process which can scale without regard to any of the other services.
+Each container in Appwrite is a microservice on its own.
+Each service is an independent process that can scale without regard to any of the other services.

 Currently, all of the Appwrite microservices are intended to communicate using TCP protocol over a private network.
 You should be aware to not expose any of the services to the public-facing network, besides the public port 80 and 443 who by default are used to expose the Appwrite HTTP API.